 We also discuss aspects of our congregation in particular and of the Lutheran Church – Missouri Synod to which our congregation belongs.

 This course is offered two to three times per year and is a great opportunity for fellowship with a small group of people growing in the foundations of our Christian faith.
 Contact our office (firstname.lastname@example.org) to sign up for the next session.

 Members of other Lutheran Church Missouri Synod congregations who have moved into our area request a transfer of membership from their home congregation.
 There is no need for Adult Catechism for transfers.
 We simply ask a transferring family to undergo one orientation session.
 Of course, if there is a desire to undergo instruction, this is certainly a welcome option.

 The inquirers, typically about 12 people or so, then begin a class of instruction or catechism.
 These are taught by the pastor and some of the Elders of the congregation.
 Instruction centers around the following topics:

-At the conclusion of Adult Catechism, if a person has not been baptized, they then are prepared for baptism by their profession of faith.
+At the conclusion of the new members class (CCLC), if a person has not been baptized, they then are prepared for baptism by their profession of faith.
 If the timing is right, this is conducted at the Vigil of Easter each year.
 If a person has already been baptized, then they are reaffirming their faith in Christ and essentially renewing the faith that was begun at baptism.
 People who have been baptized in the name of the Holy Trinity are not re-baptized.
-Their baptism is renewed and affirmed through the above-described adult catechism.
+Their baptism is renewed and affirmed through CCLC.

-After Catechism is completed, all members are encouraged to grow further in their Christian faith through Bible Study and faithful attendance at worship.
+After CCLC is completed, all members are encouraged to grow further in their Christian faith through Bible Study and faithful attendance at worship.